jasonmccreary/laravel-additions/README.md

 ## Documentation
-A simple description and code sample is provided for each available addition.
-Many of these additions have been attempted in the Laravel framework.
+A brief description and code sample is provided for each available addition.
 For a full backstory, you may review their original PR.

 ---